 Lester has left us a very effective method for letting go of tendencies, which he called releasing.
 He explains the reasoning behind it as follows:

 Your mind is active twenty-four hours a day, on guard, in order that you can survive.
-All those programs, called apathy [pessimism], grief, fear, lust, anger, pride—every one of them is a survival program.
+All those programs, called apathy [pessimism, no will to fight], grief, fear, lust, anger, pride—every one of them is a survival program.

 The mind will never, ever give you the answer, and you’re looking for it via the mind.
 You must start quieting that mind.
 And the thing that quiets the mind is no thoughts.
 And what motivates all thinking?
 Feelings.
 And all superficial feelings [arise from] two, called approval and control, which [arise from] one, called survival or security.